pomerium/documentation/content/docs/capabilities/metrics.md

 ### Total and Authorized requests

 The **Total requests** chart shows the total number of proxied requests.
-The **Authorized requests** chart shows the total number of requests that Pomerium authorized and forwarded to an upstream service.
-Both charts display the number of requests for the selected time range compared to the previous time range.
+The **Authorized requests** chart shows the total number of requests Pomerium authorized and forwarded to an upstream service.

+Both charts display the difference in requests between the selected and previous time ranges.
     ![Displaying the total and authorized requests in Pomerium Zero](./img/metrics/zero-total-and-authorized-requests.png)

 The **Authorized Requests** pie chart displays the total number of authorized and denied requests.